Paris 2024: Eiffel Tower evacuated after climbing attempt – DW – 08/11/2024

 He was questioned and escorted away from a viewing section by police officers after he began his ascent.

-The Eiffel Tower featured prominently in the Paris Games' opening ceremony, which included a performance from Canadian singer Celine Dion on one of the monument's viewing areas.
+The Eiffel Tower featured prominently in the Paris Games' opening ceremony, which included a performance by Canadian singer Celine Dion on one of the monument's viewing areas.

 French Interior Minister Gerald Darmanin said around 3,000 police officers will be deployed around the Stade de France and 20,000 gendarmes and other security personnel will be mobilized on Sunday night in order to ensure safety in Paris and the Saint-Denis area north of the city.